Ân Thi district: Culture

 Ân Thi rural district is said to be one of the cradles of traditional Vietnamese music.
-Many of quan họ and chèo's very ancient tunes have been kept by folk artists from Ân Thi.
-In particular, Đào Quạt village is the birthplace of a form called "military drum singing" (hát trống-quân).
+Many quan họ folk songs and chèo musical theatre songs have been maintained by folk artists from Ân Thi.
+In particular, Đào Quạt village is the birthplace of a form called military drum singing (hát trống-quân).
 According to researcher Trần Văn Khê, it appeared as early as the 19th century.

 Until 2024, the rural district had a total of 14 historical and cultural relics recognized at the national level.
 In addition, 43 relics are recognized and protected at the provincial level.

 Economy

-Ân Thi is a purely agricultural rural district, therefore, it is always ranked as one of the most underdeveloped localities in Vietnam over decades.
+Ân Thi is a purely agricultural rural district; therefore, it is continually ranked as one of the most underdeveloped localities in Vietnam.
 Until 2024, there were only a few traditional craft villages in the area of the rural district, but their total income was generally not high.
-Currently, the Ân Thi District People's Committee has set a plan to develop the green economy (kinh-tế xanh) in the period from 2025 to 2035.
+Currently, the Ân Thi District People's Committee has set a plan to develop the green economy (kinh-tế xanh) from 2025 to 2035.